 Sports enthusiasts and athletes tend to be very reserved and cautious about their weight as it can directly hamper their performance on the field.
-Some athletes have a fear about supplementing with Whey Protein thinking that it may make them bulk.
+Some athletes have a fear of supplementing with Whey Protein thinking that it may make the bulk.
 How far is this true?
 Let’s learn below:

-- Additionally, it is the volume of calories you consume-be it carbohydrates, protein or fat that is the primary factor that determines weight gain.
-Since the athlete’s activity involves more calorie burn during endurance exercise, a low-carb, moderate calorie Whey supplement which offers 80-90% protein per 100g will not necessarily cause overall bulk unless you resistance train by lifting heavyweights.
+Additionally, it is the volume of calories you consume-be it carbohydrates, protein, or fat that is the primary factor that determines weight gain.
+Since the athlete’s activity involves more calorie burn during endurance exercise, a low-carb, moderate calorie Whey supplement that offers 80-90% protein per 100g will not necessarily cause overall bulk unless you resistance train by lifting heavyweights.

 5 Reasons To Prove How Whey Protein Is An Effective Tool For Athletes